Activation process at the customer

 Note that an extendedclaim parameter must be specified for each API call.
 Therefore, each time your service is called by the client, an “apiClaim” parameter is passed to you.
 Afterwards you have to return this “apiClaim” as parameter “extendedclaim” for all API calls.
 This is to ensure that the transfer of the user ID and the customer version is verified.
 Please use the “apiClaim” from the customer’s latest service call.
 The apiClaim during activation can only be used for the unlockProvider call.

 In case of success “active” should be returned, in case of error an error message should be returned for the user. (see unlockProvider.js in the code examples).

 The status changes from “Inactive” to “Active” if successful.

-The API key is the secret of your API user at the customer site.
-The customer, who wants to use your services, copies the API key into their iFrame during the activation process, thereby transferring it to you and giving you rights to access their onOffice software.
-Therefore please save the API key and the token for each customer.
+The API key is the secret of your API user at the client.
+The customer who wants to use your services copies the API key into their iFrame during activation, thereby transmitting it to you and giving you rights to access their onOffice software.
+Therefore, please save the API key and the token for each customer.
 Many services in the Marketplace require read or write access to certain resources in onOffice enterprise in order to function.
-Example Floor plan optimization: Customer orders floor plan in the Marketplace for a specific property (provider must have read access to property or floor plan), provider creates floor plan, provider plays back optimized floor plan (provider must have write access to property).
+Example floor plan optimization: Customer orders floor plan in the Marketplace for a specific property (provider must have read access to property or floor plan), provider creates floor plan, provider plays back optimized floor plan (provider must have write access to property).

-The user has activated your offer.
-Your services can now be booked via the menu item “Marketplace” in onOffice enterprise.
-If the user calls your service, your iframe with the desired service frontend is displayed in the popup.
+The user has unlocked your offer.
+Your services can now be booked via the “Marketplace” menu item in onOffice enterprise.
+When the user calls your service, your iframe with the desired service frontend is displayed to him in the popup.